vaidehip30/Power-Bi-HR_Analytics/README.md

 The stacked bar chart is also used to analyze the attrition by job role, where the job role of laboratory Technician has the highest attrition count of 62.
 Limited career growth opportunities, limited job variety, challenging work environment, poor work-life balance, and compensation and benefits concerns may contribute to higher levels of attrition among employees working as Laboratory Technicians.

-Finally, the area chart is used to analyze the attrition by age, where we see that the highest number of employees, i.e., 59, have left the company within 1 year of service.
+Finally, the area chart is used to analyze the attrition by Years at company , where we see that the highest number of employees, i.e., 59, have left the company within 1 year of service.
 Poor job fit, lack of training and support, poor management, company culture, and better opportunities elsewhere may contribute to higher turnover rates among employees within the first year of service.

+# Final Conclusion:

 Overall, by analyzing the dashboard data, we can recommend that the company needs to focus on providing better career growth opportunities, work-life balance, compensation and benefits, and a positive work environment to reduce the attrition rate and retain valuable employees.